mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 31 March 2025

-- The average temperature today is 14.45˚C,
+- The average temperature today is 15.39˚C,
-- With highs of 15.54˚C and lows of 13.71˚C,
+- With highs of 16.51˚C and lows of 14.75˚C,
-- It may feel like 13.54˚C with broken clouds
+- It may feel like 14.39˚C with clear sky
-- The wind speed is 0.45m/s and visibility is 10000m
+- The wind speed is 1.03m/s and visibility is 10000m
-- The pressure is 1029hPa and humidity is 61%
+- The pressure is 1029hPa and humidity is 54%
 - The sun will rise at 05:45 and set at 18:39

 <!-- weather_marker ends -->